tT A A A

 Genres: khayal, tarana and tappa

-Shounak Abhisheki has had the privilege of training with his father, maestro Jitendra Abhisheki, and Kamal Tambe, thus acquiring various hues of both Agra and Jaipur gharanas.
-He continues to follow his father’s style with renditions of classical as well as semi-classical and devotional forms, and also participates in cross-genre productions with internationally acclaimed artistes.
+Shounak Abhisheki has had the privilege of training with his father, maestro Jitendra Abhisheki, and with Kamal Tambe, thus acquiring various hues of both Agra and Jaipur gharanas.
+He continues to follow his father’s style in renditions of classical as well as semi-classical and devotional forms and also participates in cross-genre productions with internationally acclaimed artistes.

-Having initiated into music by her mother, Usha Pandit, Devaki Pandit has trained under doyens of various gharanas: Vasantrao Kulkarni, Kishori Amonkar, Jitendra Abhisheki and Babanrao Haldankar.
-Over the past four decades, she has had experience of performing varied genres across classical, semi-classical and devotional music, in addition to singing under the baton of several music directors for Hindi and Marathi films.
+Having been initiated into music by her mother, Usha Pandit, Devaki Pandit has trained under doyens of various gharanas: Vasantrao Kulkarni, Kishori Amonkar, Jitendra Abhisheki and Babanrao Haldankar.
+Over the last four decades, she has had the experience of performing classical, semi-classical and devotional music, in addition to singing under the baton of several music directors for Hindi and Marathi films.

-Sajan Mishra had the privilege of training with his legendary grandfather, Bade Ramdas, father, Hanuman Prasad Mishra, and also his uncle, the sarangi virtuoso, Gopal Prasad Mishra.
-A recipient of several prestigious awards and accolades, his lyrical yet dynamic style of rendering khayal represents the distinct idiom of Banaras gharana.
+Sajan Mishra had the privilege of training with his legendary grandfather Bade Ramdas, his father Hanuman Prasad Mishra and his uncle, the sarangi virtuoso, Gopal Prasad Mishra.
+A recipient of several prestigious awards and accolades, his lyrical yet dynamic style of rendering khayal represents the distinct idiom of the Banaras gharana.

 Box Office now open.